Generic Name: cefuroxime (SEF-ue-ROX-eem)

 - Cefuroxime tablets should not be used in CHILDREN younger than 3 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cefuroxime tablets while you are pregnant.
-Cefuroxime tablets is found in breast milk.
+Cefuroxime tablets are found in breast milk.
 Do not breast-feed while taking cefuroxime tablets.

 Possible side effects of cefuroxime tablets: